FidelGatimu/water-treatment-plant/README.md

 This Streamlit web application visualizes and analyzes data from a water treatment plant, providing insightful metrics and interactive visualizations for water quality and treatment processes.

  Live Demo
-You can explore the live app here →
+You can explore the live app here → https://water-treatment.streamlit.app/

  Dataset
-The dataset used in this project was sourced from the UCI Machine Learning Repository - Water Treatment Plant Dataset.
+The dataset used in this project was sourced from the UCI Machine Learning Repository - Water Treatment Plant Dataset:https://archive.ics.uci.edu/dataset/106/water+treatment+plant .

 Number of Instances: 527
 Number of Attributes: 38